 What to do if my N26 IBAN is not accepted?

-Your IBAN includes the DE country code, a two-digit check number, the eight-digit bank sort code, and your ten-digit account number.
+Your IBAN includes the 2 digit country code (e.g. DE), a two-digit check number, the eight-digit bank sort code, and your ten-digit account number.
 For example: DE XX 10011001 26XXXXXXXX.

 The participating countries of the SEPA area (Single Euro Payments Area) have agreed on the IBAN system in order to simplify national and international payments, and to reduce the risk of error in the communication and processing of transactions.